nalinahuja/qcd/README.md

 </p>

 <p align="justify">
 Then, navigate to the location where the QCD repository contents have been downloaded onto your machine and run the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd">install_qcd</a> script.
 This executable will install QCD to your home directory as a hidden folder called <code>~/.qcd</code> and add the QCD command to your terminal configuration.
-When the install script finishes, please restart your terminal and source your terminal profile to fully configure the installation.<br><br>To update QCD to a newer release, simply follow the same installation process or use the <code>-u<code> flag as described in the usage section.
+When the install script finishes, please restart your terminal and source your terminal profile to fully configure the installation.<br><br>To update QCD to a newer release, simply follow the same installation process or use the <code>-u</code> flag as described in the usage section.
 Don't worry, your store file will not be modified during the update.
 </p>

 ## Usage